Multi-year Performance of Leveraged ETFs

-- The sample period is not long in terms of number of market regimes relevant to outcomes.
-Outcomes for this timescale clearly depend on starting point.
+- The sample period is not long in terms of number of market regimes relevant to outcomes, especially (as noted) for the 3X and -3X funds.

 - Leverage may amplify return distribution wildness, such that “normal” statistical measures lose meaning.